While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Stability in `Perfect' Settings

 Further using that $(X_t)$ is a submartingale, in which case $\EX[R_{t+1}|\mathcal F_t] \geq 1$, we find the STBL price is constrained to a small range of $Z_0 \geq Z_t \geq \frac{1}{\gamma r}$.
-This resembles the perfectly elastic demand case as existing speculators are able to liquidate positions without influencing STBL price, in this case because new marginal speculators are always willing to issue new STBL to offset a liquidation.
+This resembles the perfectly elastic demand case.
+In this case speculators are able to liquidate positions without influencing STBL price, while in the infinite depth case because the speculator is always willing to issue new STBL to offset a liquidation.